glouppe/info8006-introduction-to-ai/lecture7.md

 - Throw away samples that have very low weight, according to the evidence.
 - Replicate those that have high weight.

-This scale to high dimensions!
+This scales to high dimensions!

 .center.width-50[![](figures/lec7/robot.png)]